bejerano-lab/percomorphCONDELs/README.md

 **1. Populate `processedInputs/2bits` with `2bit` files for all genome assemblies**

-> Download assembly fasta files from the sources listed in Table __, perform repeat masking (if needed), and convert the fasta files to `2bit` format using `faToTwoBit`
+> Download assembly fasta files from the sources listed in Supplementary File 1, perform repeat masking (if needed), and convert the fasta files to `2bit` format using `faToTwoBit`
 >
 > *OR*
 >